fidanmusazade/stunning-searcher/README.md

 Reached goal node 99.
 Visited 46 nodes.
 Cost: 6157
 ```

+# Performance Analysis

+As it is seen from the output above, even though A* expands less nodes, there is no significant difference.

 # Copyright
 The project was prepared for Artificial Intelligence class at GWU.
 All the copyright belongs to the author.
 The code may only be used for study purposes.